-On July 16, 1969 — the same day Apollo 11 departed for the moon — the "Extraterrestrial Exposure Law" (C.F.R.
+As of 1991, U.S. citizens are free to pursue contact with extraterrestrial beings or their vehicles without legal repercussions.
+On July 16, 1969 -- the same day Apollo 11 departed for the moon -- the "Extraterrestrial Exposure Law" (C.F.R.
 Title 14, Section 1211) was adopted.
 This law was in response to concerns about contamination that...
 Continue Reading →

 Under Illinois law (410 ILCS 650/9) it is illegal to take a nap in a cheese factory.

 If you feel the urge to be a daredevil, you might want to steer clear of Glendale, California.
 City ordinances there make it illegal to jump from a motor vehicle that is moving in excess of 65 miles per hour.